 Vision Quest

-the Vision Quest is a 10 week program designed to:
+the Vision Quest is a 10 week programme designed to:

 - equip you to imagine your most desirable future